rgcca-factory/RGCCA/README.md

 *Fig. 1: The blocks (e.g., politic, agriculture, industry from Russet data [3]) should have some common individuals, a header and row names.*

 - ```connection``` (.tsv, .csv, .txt or .xls, xlsx): an optional file describing the connections between the blocks (**design matrix**).
 The first column and the first line should have the same names as the blocks.
 It should contain 1 (if two blocks are related) or 0 values otherwise (**Fig. 2**).
 The columns are separated by tabulations.
 It is a symmetric matrix with the same dimension as the number of blocks.
-    - By default, the design uses a **superblock** configuration, a block defined as the concatenation of all the other blocks.
-The space spanned by global components is viewed as a compromise space that integrated all the modalities and facilitates the visualization of the results and their interpretation.
-The design matrix has 1 values on the whole last line (and last column) except for the diagonal (i.e., all the blocks are connected to the superblock) and 0 values for the other cells (the blocks are not connected to each other).
+    - By default, RGCCA uses a full-connected configuration, where all blocks are connected.
+The **superblock** configuration is possible and in that case each block is connected to a superblock defined as the concatenation of all the other blocks.
+The space spanned by the global components is viewed as a compromise space that integrated all the modalities and facilitates the visualization of the results and their interpretation.

 ![connection](img/connection.png)

 *Fig. 2: The relation between the blocks is synthesized in a design matrix: 1 for two related blocks, 0 otherwise.
-By default, all the blocks are related only to a bloc concatenating their values (i.e., superblock).*
+By default, all the blocks are related only to a block concatenating their values (i.e., superblock).*

 - ```response``` (.tsv, .csv, .txt or .xls, xlsx): an optional file used to **color the individuals in the ad hoc plot**.
 It should contain (i) a single column of either a quantitative (with "NA" for missing data and "." for decimal separators), or (ii) a qualitative variable or (iii) multiple columns corresponding to a disjunctive table (1 or 0 for each modalities; **Fig. 3**).
 Columns are separated by tabulations.
 Individuals should be in row, labelled with the first column and with the same names as the blocks.